Sharon Osbourne Rips Les Moonves, Says ‘You Could Smell Him Coming’ At CBS

-In a wide-ranging with SiriusXM’s Jim and Sam Show, Osbourne revealed that she “respects” Chen for standing by her man after a dozen women came forward with sexual misconduct allegations against him.
+In a wide-ranging interview with SiriusXM’s Jim and Sam Show, Osbourne revealed that she “respects” Chen for standing by her man after a dozen women came forward with sexual misconduct allegations against him.
 But the outspoken talk show host didn’t have flattering words for Moonves, per TooFab.

-In the racy interview, Osbourne reiterated her earlier stance that she “didn’t know” Moonves despite her nine years working for his network.
-While The Talk star said Moonves was never unfriendly to her, she made it clear she barely knew her former boss at all.
+In the racy interview, Osbourne reiterated her earlier stance that she “didn’t know” Moonves, despite her nine years working for his network.
+While The Talk star said Moonves was never unfriendly to her, she made it clear that she barely knew her former boss at all.

 “We never had sh*ts and giggles,” Osbourne said of Moonves.
 “I think I was too loud for him.
 I think he likes women that are much more low-key than me.
 I had nothing to do with him.
 I was on the show, I loved working with Julie, she was great, so professional to work with.”